cthompto/Landmarks/README.md

 *Landmarks* asks us to consider how technology sees us and what happens when it fails to see us for who we are?

+The live site can be viewed at: (https://landmarks.cloud/)

 Find out more [about my work](https://www.chelsea.technology).

 To view the live site next to the code, click the "Show" dropdown on the top left of this page and select "Next to The Code".